Bachelor of Interior Design (Online)

 Yes.
 For students looking for more flexibility in their weekly schedule, many on-campus courses can be substituted with online courses.
 This can allow you to more easily meet work, home and study demands.
 However, for international students who would like to apply for a Post-Graduation Work Permit (PGWP) in Canada, more than 50 percent of total courses must continuously be taken on campus with full-time student status.
 Please contact an Admissions Advisor for more information.

 Yes.
-Even if you study for only three years and graduate, the degree conferred is equivalent to a four-year degree.
+Even if you study for only 2.5 years and graduate, the degree conferred is equivalent to a four-year degree.
 Some students use their Bachelor of Interior Design degree to apply for further graduate studies.

 The application process depends on whether you are a domestic or international student.
 For more information, please contact an Admissions Advisor.